 There are proper sinks in most of the toilet units, but a few will only contain alcohol sanitiser gel.
-There are dedicated hand wash and drinking water points located next to all main toilets blocks.
+There are dedicated hand wash and drinking water points located next to all main toilet blocks.
 These will be marked on the festival site map.

 There are also free hot showers located in all the campsite areas.
 These can be very busy first thing in the morning and you may have to queue to use them.

 MEDICAL SERVICES & WELFARE

 St John Ambulance provide our medical services and they have a First Aid Tent and a Mobile Treatment Unit in the centre of the festival site on Leapfrog Lawns.
 We also have an on site ambulance.
 Please feel free to go and see the friendly team there at any point during the festival if you have a medical issue you would like help with.